Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/occlusion.md

 # Occlusion Support

 ## Overview
-Hololight Stream provides functionality to toggle occlusion feature and send camera information for iOS and iPadOS devices.
+Hololight Stream provides the functionality to toggle the occlusion feature and send camera information for iOS and iPadOS devices.
 Occlusion quality will increase depending on the sensor installed on your device and depth map resolution of your device.

 > **_NOTE:_** This feature is currently only available on Apple devices equipped with a LIDAR sensor.
 Using this with a non-LIDAR Apple device will have no effect.